Extracting total Amb programs from proofs: Extraction of concurrent programs from CFP proofs

 \subsection{Soundness of extracted data}

 In $\CFP$, we have a second Soundness Theorem which ensures the correctness of all computations, i.e.\ fair reduction paths, of an extracted program $M$.
-More precisely, we show that if $M$ realizes a $\CFP$ formula $A$ satisfying a certain syntactic admissibility condition (see below), then all $d\in\ddata(\val{M})$ realize the formula $A^-$ obtained from $A$ by deleting all concurrency operators $\Set$ and replacing every restriction by the corresponding implication (Theorem~\ref{thm-soundnessII}).
+More precisely, we show in Theorem~\ref{thm-soundnessII} that if $M$ realizes an admissible (definition below) $\CFP$-formula $A$ without free predicate variables, then all $d\in\ddata(M)$ realize the formula $A^-$ (recall from the introduction to Section~\ref{sec-pe} that $A^-$ is obtained from $A$ by deleting all concurrency operators $\Set$ and replacing every restriction by the corresponding implication).
 Hence, by Computational Adequacy, all computations of $M$ converge to a realizer of $A^-$ (Theorem~\ref{thm-pe}).
 Since $A^-$ is an $\IFP$ formula, this shows that the realizability interpretation of $\CFP$ is faithful to that of $\IFP$.
 The proof of this result requires some preparation.